 I was taught that inviting Jesus inside means that he comes into the deepest part of me.
 He is there whether I feel him or not.
 However, if I come to believe that Jesus only dwells beyond my conscious mind, my expectation of meaningful interaction with him will fade.
 I begin to believe I can’t experience his presence and I end up living with an empty place at the table.
 It is as though I have opened the door to Jesus, but then bade him go straight to the basement until I summon him in time of need.

 To be sure, there is great value in believing that Jesus lives in the deepest part of me whether I sense him or not.
 This assurance encourages me during times when I feel distant from God.
 However, if it morphs into a life of always feeling distant from God something is drastically wrong.
 He’s deep down in the basement and I’m not even really sure which room he’s in.
 I don’t go there much anyway.

 The idea of Jesus in my innermost being is pretty much inaccessible to me in daily life.
 What lies beyond my consciousness is of no great practical value.
 The critical thing is knowing that I can talk to him as one rational being to another.
-I can invite him into my ordinary thought life and decisions.
+I can invite him into my ordinary thought life in any room of my house.
 When I get anxious because of my job or my family or my health I can go, as it were, to the kitchen where Jesus waits for me to share my concerns with him over a cup of tea.
 When I have conflict with someone, I can invite Jesus to pace back and forth with me in the living room as I wrestle with how I can overcome my anger.
 In the family room, I can give thanks for the enjoyment of family and the company of friends.